julianjohannesen/react-rest-api-practice/dumb-mistakes.md

 I just spent an hour trying to figure out why Unsplash API request wasn't working, when I'd somehow copied the access key incorrectly.

+It took me forever to figure out how to conditionally call <ImageShow> in the ImageList component.
+I needed to do photos.length > 0 ? <ImageShow ...> : [].
+I was trying for a long time to leave out the length property and rely on the truthy-ness of photos, totally forgetting that an empty array is truthy.